L-YeZhu/Video-Description-via-Dialog-Agents-ECCV2020/README.md

 ## Describing Unseen Videos via Multi-Modal Cooperative Dialog Agents - ECCV 2020
-This repository is the implementation for the unseen video description task introduced in the paper Describing Unseen Videos via Multi-Modal Cooperative Dialog Agents.
+This repository is the implementation for the video description task introduced in the paper Describing Unseen Videos via Multi-Modal Cooperative Dialog Agents.
 Our codes are based on [AudioVisualSceneAwareDialog(Hori et. al.)](https://github.com/dialogtekgeek/AudioVisualSceneAwareDialog) and [Baseline on AVSD(Schwartz et. al.)](https://github.com/idansc/simple-avsd), we thank the authors of the previous work to share their data and codes.

 #### 1. Introduction of the task